-Indigenous tribes stuck to root vegetables like potatoes and grains such as quinoa and others available in their region.
-They ate very little meat except for seafood and the occasional animal they were able to hunt.
-In the 16th century, the Spaniards arrived and conquered the Inca empire along with several local indigenous tribes.
-Along the way, they introduced dishes from Europe which included a lot of meat, including beef, lamb, pork, and chicken.
-This represented an enormous change in the style of cooking that was widespread in Ecuador at that time, as well as the diets of those living in the country.
+Indigenous tribes made good use of root vegetables, like cassava, and grains, such as quinoa, readily available in their region.
+They primarily ate fish and the occasional animal successfully hunted.
+In the 16th century, the Spaniards arrived and conquered the Inca Empire and, by extension, several local indigenous tribes.
+Along the way, they introduced culinary dishes from Europe, which included a lot of meat and poultry: beef, lamb, pork, chicken, and duck.
+This influential event would forever change culinary styles, concepts, and food preparation throughout Ecuador.

-Our extraordinary cocina mestiza menu expertly blends the primarily vegetarian diet and cooking styles of the country’s first indigenous tribes with the more diverse European cuisine and premium cuts that were introduced along with it, creating an unparalleled dining experience that meshes many cultures together with unique ingredients sourced from the different regions of Ecuador in each dish.
+Our cocina mestiza expertly combines the largely vegetarian diet and cooking styles of the country’s first indigenous tribes with the more diverse European cuisine and premium cuts that were introduced along with it, creating an unparalleled dining experience that meshes many cultures together with unique ingredients sourced from different parts of Ecuador.

 What are some examples of cocina mestiza?

-Another sought-after dish on the cocina mestiza menu is the Pacific lobster from the rich waters near the Galapagos Islands accompanied by Chaucha potatoes from the Andean highlands and a delicious sauce made from locally-sourced garlic and caramelized onions.
+Another sought-after dish on the cocina mestiza menu is the Lamb.
+This delicious Andean chop is wrapped in an unforgettable pistachio crust, and served alongside a tangy fig sauce, with white oyster mushrooms and grilled pumpkin.
 This incomparable treat will have your taste buds begging for more!

-Some menu items may be a little hard to explain as the herbs and vegetables used are native to the area and aren’t commonly found outside of Latin America.
-One example is the Grilled Portobello Mushrooms which come with a variety of vegetables including Mashua, a tubular vegetable native to the Andes that looks and tastes similar to yams.
-You will probably never have a chance to taste this vegetable outside of Ecuador’s highlands.
+Some menu items may be a little hard to explain as the herbs and vegetables used are native to the area and aren’t commonly found outside Latin America.
+One example of this is the Andean Salad featuring red and white quinoa, crispy chickpeas, lupin hummus, grilled vegetables, and a naranjilla-infused dressing.

-What other aspects make Casa Gangotena’s cocina mestiza menu different from any other restaurant?
+What other aspects distinguish Casa Gangotena’s cocina mestiza from every other restaurant?

-In addition to the perfect blend of local ingredients, traditional recipes, and historic cultures, the cocina mestiza also employs incredibly unique plateware.
-Calling upon Ecuador’s volcanic origins, the dishes used in the restaurant of Casa Gangotena are partially made from basalt and granite.
-Each one also contains a graphic representation of the San Francisco church in homage to Casa Gangotena’s iconic neighbor.
-Incredibly enough, no two dishes are the same, leading to cocina mestiza’s stunning visuals.
+In addition to the perfect blend of local ingredients, traditional recipes, and cultural influences, cocina mestiza also employs incredibly unique plateware.
+Calling upon Ecuador’s volcanic origins, the dishes used at Casa Gangotena’s Restaurant are partially made with basalt and granite.
+Each one contains a graphic representation of the San Francisco church in homage to Casa Gangotena’s iconic neighbor.
+Incredibly enough, no two plates are the same, resulting in cocina mestiza’s stunning visuals.

-The cocina mestiza of Casa Gangotena is an authentic gastro-sensorial tribute to the best local ingredients raised to the highest levels of international cuisine.
-It offers guests the opportunity to experience every culture and area of Ecuador at the same time while sitting in the comfort of the luxurious Casa Gangotena restaurant.
-Every flavor, every sauce, and every spice has been expertly chosen to truly represent the very best of Ecuadorian gastronomy.
-The cocina mestiza isn’t just a menu – it is an intricate blend of the very essence of traditional flavors, creating an entirely unique, mouthwatering dining experience.
+Casa Gangotena’s cocina mestiza is an authentic gastro-sensorial experience of the best local and regional ingredients prepared with exquisite culinary expertise.
+Guests can experience Ecuador’s rich culinary traditions through a modern lens, in an elegant and comfortable atmosphere.
+Every flavor, every sauce, and every spice has been expertly chosen to represent the very best of Ecuadorian gastronomy.
+More than just a menu, cocina mestiza is an intricate blend of traditional flavors and the very essence of a truly mouthwatering dining experience.